sjmikler/on-pruning-methods-for-neural-networks/README.md

 Script `run.py` launches experiments specified in experiment definition.

-* If `Queue` parameter is specified as a valid path, the Queue of the experiments will be stored as a `.yaml` file and can be modified when experiments are running.
+* If `Global.queue` parameter is specified as a valid path, the Queue of the experiments will be stored as a `.yaml` file and can be modified when experiments are running.
 Otherwise, Queue is stored in RAM memory and cannot be modified.

 * If experiment is stopped with `KeyboardInterrupt`, there will be 2 second pause during which `run.py` can be interrupted completely by a second `KeyboardInterrupt`.
 If not interrupted completely, next experiment in the Queue will start.